hihiben/gcoin-community/README.md

-Copyright (c) 2014-2016 GCOIN Foundation
+Copyright (c) 2014-2016 Gcoin Foundation

-What is GCOIN?
+What is Gcoin?
 ----------------

-GCOIN blockchain protocol is an open-source software.
+Gcoin blockchain protocol is an open-source software.
-GCOIN is built for next-generation digital infrastructure, the distributed ledger.
+Gcoin is built for next-generation digital infrastructure, the distributed ledger.

 For more information, see http://g-coin.org, or go to the [help forum](https://groups.google.com/forum/#!forum/gcoins).

 License
 -------

-GCOIN is released under the terms of the Apache License 2.0.
+Gcoin is released under the terms of the Apache License 2.0.
 See [COPYING](COPYING) for more information or see http://www.apache.org/licenses/LICENSE-2.0.html.

 Development process